 For these reasons, there is a long history of protest movements using free radio.
 These stations were instrumental at the 1999 WTO protests and the anti-globalization protests that followed in the 2000s.
 Even though cell phones were available, smartphones and mobile internet were not.
 And, then as now, local cell networks can become saturated with traffic or tampered with by authorities.

-Even recently free radio was used in car protests in the Bay Area since loudspeakers can’t reach thousands of vehicles and most cars are still equipped with pretty good FM radios.
+In 2020, at the start of the COVID-19 pandemic, free radio was used in car protests in the Bay Area since loudspeakers can’t reach thousands of vehicles and most cars are still equipped with pretty good FM radios.

 Though the rise of mobile networks has replaced broadcast radio for many, the irony is that powerful FM transmitters have become cheaper and easier to obtain than ever before.
 A quick order on Ebay or Amazon can get a mobile-ready transmitter into your hands in days, whereas in 2000 you likely had to either build a kit or order a bespoke transmitter from overseas that might take weeks to arrive.